mhalbritter/graal-native-image-analysis/README.md

 ## Open experiments

 * Which is better?
 Many small classes or few big classes?
     * Both reflection / no reflection

+* Does native-image uses padding (or method inlining?) or what is going on?
+    * Binary size for `no-reflection` and `no-reflection-many-classes` is the same